PecanProject/betydbdoc-dataentry/stat conversions.md

 Another type of statistic is a “test statistic”; most frequently there will be an F-value that can be useful, but this should not be recorded if MSE is available.
 Only if there is no other information available should you record the P-value.

+## Tools:

+Many statistical transformations are implemented in the [`transformstats`](https://github.com/PecanProject/pecan/blob/master/utils/R/transformstats.R) function within the PEcAn.utils package.
+However, these transformations make conservative (variance inflating) assumptions about study-specific experimental design (especially degrees of freedom) that is not captured in the BETYdb schema, for example HSD, LSD, P.

+More accuate estimates of SE can be obtained at time of data entry using the formulas in ["Transforming ANOVA and Regression statistics for Meta-analysis"](https://www.authorea.com/users/5574/articles/6811/).